jedluk/map-gl-compass-pro/README.md

 ## Usage
-As for now map-gl-compass-work works only with react & react-map-gl (react-map-gl is peer dependency).
+As for now map-gl-compass-pro works only with react & react-map-gl (react-map-gl is peer dependency).
 If community will express will of using it with raw mapbox / maplibre library I will add some wrapper around this component.

 ```sh
 import MapGL from 'react-map-gl'